 Content marketing manager has the challenging role of promoting a business through content and stories.
 Filling content marketing manager’s position requires tremendous effort.
 Apart from being stellar content writers, they need to be able to manage all the creative resources in a company and find the best ways to use words as a promotional tool.

 As you already know, the content marketing manager is not a more official name for a copywriter.
-A list of responsibilities associated with this role is long enough and not limited to creating content for marketing purposes only.
+A list of responsibilities associated with content manager role is long enough and not limited to creating content for marketing purposes only.
 Their duties can be divided into 3 different groups: